Skip to content Skip to sidebar Skip to footer

 Not All Mites Are the Same

 Several types of mites commonly affect dogs.
-Each type causes different symptoms and lives in different parts of your dog’s body.
+Each type causes different symptoms and lives in other parts of your dog’s body.
 That means not every mite problem can be solved with just a shampoo.

 Some mites live on the skin’s surface.
 Others live deep inside hair follicles or hide in the ears.
 Knowing what you’re dealing with makes a big difference.